 construction loan calculator

 Just like with conventional mortgages, you can find numerous construction loan calculators online.
 From simple to complex, there are many options out there for you to work with.
-Or you can reach out to your construction mortgage lender, who will help you calculate the conversion of the loan from construction to a traditional mortgage, and will provide you with the monthly principal and interest payments on that portion of the loan as well.
-To get a final number, you will need to know the following information:
+Or you can reach out to your construction mortgage lender, who will help you calculate the conversion of the loan from construction to a traditional mortgage and will provide you with the monthly principal and interest payments on that portion of the loan as well.
+To get a final number, you'll need to know the following information:

 - Price of the lot/property

 - Cost of construction

 - Approximate appraised home value of the completed home

 - Estimated interest rate on the loan